Best Special Education Resource for Expat Families Moving to Austria

 Who This Is For

-• Parents arriving from the US, UK, Australia, or Canada expecting their existing IEP, EHCP, or support plan to transfer — and discovering that it carries zero legal weight in Austria
+- Parents arriving from the US, UK, Australia, or Canada expecting their existing IEP, EHCP, or support plan to transfer — and discovering that it has no automatic legal force in Austria

 Who This Is NOT For